-Policy and Procedure Manual
+Policy and Procedure Manual (continued from prior year)

 The Town does not have a comprehensive internal control policies and procedures manual relating to the accounting and financial operations of all Town departments.
 This manual can provide many benefits, including the documentation of procedures for ongoing monitoring purposes, the ability to more easily train new staff in policies and procedures that have been approved by management and the setting of consistent practices for all Town departments.